(Modern Survival.org) – You’re outside working on your yard and get stung by a scorpion. What is the first thing you should do?

 Answer: Wash Using Soap.
 Here’s why…

 Scorpions are the stuff of nightmares for many people.
-Their segmented bodies, multiple legs, pincers and tail armed with a stinger are enough to creep anyone out.
+Their segmented bodies, multiple legs, pincers, and tails armed with a stinger are enough to creep anyone out.
 Unfortunately, in some cases, a scorpion’s sting can be even worse than its appearance.

 Symptoms of a Scorpion Sting